Citroen Logo

 Citroen Logo 1932-1935

-In parallel, another company designation was used at this time, which was conceptually different from the main one.
+In parallel, another company designation was used at this time, conceptually different from the main one.
 It showed a swan swimming to the left under the chevrons, shaped like a mountain with double peaks.
 The bird was on improvised water, where waves of “moteurflottant” and “Citroen” were visible.
 She symbolized the fast-moving engines and nose shape on some of the signature models.
-The swan did not have any roundings – it consisted entirely of short lines and corners.
+The swan had no roundings, consisting entirely of short lines and corners.
 Its head and neck resembled the upper fragment of an octahedron.
 The colors in this variant were more varied and included a combination of white, black, blue, gold, and light blue.

 1935 – 1959